Dear Ms. Vicki,

 In other words, make sure you can provide for you and your son.
 If I had a dollar for every woman who runs off with her military man, leaving her family, friends, employment and education behind, I would be independently wealthy.

 Women often move to be closer to someone in uniform.
-These women don't have a job, no savings account, and no education, not anything.
+These women don't have a job, a savings account, or an education.
+Nothing.
 When the relationship goes sour, they are left feeling used and abused.
 Please don't do this.

 There is nothing wrong with being in love, but don't be stupid for love.
 Use this time to make sure you are on solid ground.
 Finish your education or make sure you have solid work skills and credentials.